StephenWhittington/MilestoneProject1/README.md

 **Acknowledgements**

-I received inspiration from the project brief itself, being set on a 1960's rockband i decided to add a bit of creativity to the scope by basing the proect around one of my real life hobbies and experiences.
+I received inspiration from the project brief itself, being set on a 1960's rockband i decided to add a bit of creativity to the scope by basing the project around one of my real life hobbies and experiences.

 I also received inspiration from (https://www.w3schools.com/html/default.asp) which i used to try out different elements in my project.